 The Profit First method is a system in which business owners take a percentage from each sale as profit.
 The traditional profit formula deducts expenses from sales, leaving the remaining amount as profit.

-The Profit First formula flips the script on how business owners typically think about accounting and budgets.
+The Profit First formula flips the script on how business owners typically think about accounting and creating a business budget.
 Traditionally business owners deduct expenses from sales and consider the remaining amount profit.

 Traditional Profit formula: